ladisk/sdPy/README.md

 # <a name="online-course"></a>Short course on Python for structural dynamics

+Here you can find the interactive templates for our [free online course on High-speed Image Based EMA and Open Source Tools](http://www.ladisk.si/imageEMATutorial.php).

 Once you're familiar with the basics of Python programming, you can follow our course material using Juypter Notebook: